There is a great deal of conflicting information on the internet and within the media as to whether an electric toothbrush can cause gum recession.

 Even those like the Frugal Nurse have noticed gum recession, but admit it is as a result of poor technique.

-Whilst Sonicare models offer up to some 60,000 strokes per minute and Oral-B brushes rotating at up to 40,000 movements per minute, there is a lot of repetitive movements that can potentially wear the gum line.
+Whilst Sonicare models offer up to some 31,000 strokes per minute (62,000 movements) and Oral-B brushes rotating at up to 40,000 movements per minute, there is a lot of repetitive movements that can potentially wear the gum line when used incorrectly.
 These movements and power from the brush handle can do damage if used incorrectly, but incorrect use is the only reason behind the claims of brushes damaging the teeth and gums.

 So there you have it, electric toothbrushes actually improve gum problems, if used correctly.